reithor/ibexa-ddev-toolkit/README.md

 ## Needed for the training:

-1. Installed Ibexa Experience v4.6.6 with added migrations from `PersoMigrations` directory and applied patch `patch/personalization.patch`
+1. Installed Ibexa Experience v4.6 with added migrations from `PersoMigrations` directory
 2. Your installation needs a publicly available URL

 ## 1. Ibexa Experience v4.6.6 + PersoMigrations